 Recently, AC Martin came to us with a proposal for a masterplan of new student facilities at Cal State Dominguez.
 They needed something that would show how the new additions to the campus might look, but were not ready to make a commitment to a final design.

-The client sent us very simple massing models, a selection of “architectural looks” and a tree palette and got to work.
+The client sent us very simple massing models, a selection of “architectural looks” and a tree palette.
+We reviewed the information and got to work.

 The first step was to establish the view angles from the model that would best present the key points of interest.
 We created a series of small, quick concept sketches to insert architectural context and to get a sense of how the landscape elements and entourage would impact the views.
 These fast, little studies communicate information very clearly to the client, so they can adjust and approve.
 That done, we were able to move onto the next stage.